-Fruit of the Loom defines human trafficking as an act of recruiting, transporting, transferring, harboring, or receiving a person through a use of force, coercion, or other means for the purpose of exploiting them.
-Fruit of the Loom defines modern slavery broadly to include any form of servitude, forced or compulsory labor, and human trafficking.
+Fruit of the Loom defines human trafficking as an act of recruiting, transporting, transferring, harboring, or receiving a person through the use of force, coercion, or other means, for the purpose of exploitation.
+Fruit of the Loom defines modern slavery broadly to include any form of servitude, forced or compulsory labor and human trafficking.

-We are committed to continuously analyze the effectiveness of our prevention efforts and will incorporate key learnings into enhancements of our policies and practices to eliminate any form of human trafficking or modern slavery in the factories producing our family of brands.
+We are committed to continuously monitor and improve the effectiveness of our prevention efforts, and will incorporate key learnings into the enhancement of our policies and practices to eliminate any form of human trafficking or modern slavery in the factories producing our family of brands.

 Melissa Burgess Taylor

 Modern Slavery and human trafficking are complex issues that require diligence and collaboration at all levels of our supply chain.
 We continue to focus on the following actions:

 - Gathering detailed data from existing suppliers, and in the onboarding process for new suppliers, on issues such as the use of migrant workers, the use of recruitment agencies, the level of experience required for each manufacturing process and the seasonality of production.
 In 2017, we collected this data from factories supplying our European markets in the process of mapping our total European supply chain;

 - Filtering the data through a matrix that will identify key areas of human trafficking and forced labor risk within the supply chain;

 - Enhancing our audit tool, benchmarks, and interview questions, and adding regionally-based resources to more frequently visit suppliers; and

 - Targeted monitoring of higher risk suppliers based on the risk matrix.

 - In 2017, we also completed a risk assessment of key raw material suppliers for our Morocco manufacturing operations, which service our European markets.